-The Board is made up of an Enterprise fund and an other post-employment benefit trust fund of the City of Grand Haven, Michigan (the City).
-It operates under the direction of the City Charter and City Council resolution.
+The Board is made up of an Enterprise fund and another post-employment benefit trust fund of the City of Grand Haven, Michigan (the City).
+It operates under the direction of 5 elected Board Members as prescribed in the City Charter.
 The Board provides electric services to users in the City of Grand Haven and portions of the surrounding area.